ifly-leonard/inisev/README.md

 # Inisev Task
 ## Done by Leonard Selvaraja

 The app is created with SOLID principles in mind along with the brief that has been provided.
+The app uses Models, Validations, Migrations, Factories, Seeders, Jobs, Queues, Mailables, Markdown, Events and Listeners.
+All methods of all classes are well-commented with PHPDoc format.

+To setup the app, first clone it and then run
+    `composer install`
+    `cp .env.example .env`
+    `php artisan key:generate`
+    `php artisan migrate --seed`

+The app is included with seeders that will generate Faker data into the database.

 ### As per the brief, the goals were: